Constitution Day of Spain

 • In 1975, upon Franco’s death, King Juan Carlos I de Bourbon y Bourbon restored Spain’s monarchy and took the throne.

-Constitution Day of Spain Top Events and Things to Do
+Constitution Day of Spain Top Things to Do

 • Witness the hoisting of the national flag of Spain in the Columbus Plaza in Madrid.
 The highest dignitaries of the Spanish government and military are in attendance.
 The ceremony also features a speech made by a representative of the Spanish government.